nissejokke/serverless/README.md

 - Docker
 - Kubernetes
    - Deployments, services, pods
+   - Ingress
    - Horizontal auto scalers
    - Network policies
    - Persistent volumes
 - Deno
-- Hard coded Dgital Ocean hosting only for now
+- Hard coded Digital Ocean hosting only for now
 - Mysql
 - Jwt's for authentication

 ## Limit functions from accessing resources

 Deno security model limits access to certain parts of the system (docker container).
-The following flags are deno run with: --allow-net --allow-read=/temp --allow-write=/temp --unstable.
-That limits the function from accessing for example env variables and /etc/hosts
+Deno is run with the following flags: --allow-net --allow-read=/temp --allow-write=/temp --unstable.
+This limits the function from accessing for example env variables and /etc/hosts

 Access to mysql database is only allowed from role manager (serverless-manager and serverless-router) using Network Policy.